jcaverhagen/python_docx_xlsx/README.md

 Simple docx editor written in python.

-- copy function
+- Copy function
-- search and replace function
+- Search and replace function
-- including header / footer search and replace
+- Including header / footer search and replace
+- Add paragraph to end of file with custom text